Hegel ,Judaism &Islam

 Truth, has, however, remained unaltered as such, and has therefore little

 history or as good as none.
-Hence in Religion, on account of its very nature
+Hence in Religion, on account of its very

 as Christianity, the conflict referred to disappears.
 The errors and